a-cha/containers/README.md

 ## Usage

-You can use the project by using attached CMake file.
+You can use the project by using attached `CMakeLists.txt` file.
 It is currently configured to run tests.